dnoci001/Kaggle_RPS/README.md

 # Model
 The ideal model is both predictive of our opponent and opaque to predictions from our opponent.

-Extra Trees was found to give good probabily distribution for opponents moves.
-The predicted probabilites where then used as weights to sample a predicted move from np.choice, this provided the nessecary element of opaqueness to our model.
+Extra Trees was found to give good probability distribution for opponents moves.
+The predicted probabilities where then used as weights to sample a predicted move from np.choice, this provided the necessary element of opaqueness to our model.

 # Performance

-local testing of agent's performance againts common agents.
+local testing of agent's performance against common agents.
 WIN: (20,1000)
 TIE: [-20,20]
 LOSS: (-1000,-20)